Beard Butter or Beard Balm

 The main difference is subtle, as the words themselves are spelled the same, but usage and labeling can vary.

-• British English tends to spell product names as “beard balm” or “beard butter,” sometimes using hyphens in older texts.
+• British English tends to spell product names as “beard balm” or “Facial hair cream,” sometimes using hyphens in older texts.

-• American English usually prefers straightforward labeling without hyphens: “beard balm” and “beard butter.”
+• American English usually prefers straightforward labeling without hyphens: “beard balm” and “Facial hair cream.”

 FeatureBritish EnglishAmerican English